franciscop/server/docs/sponsor/README.md

 Donations are 0-99.99$ and sponsorships are 100$+.

-All of the rewards have a duration of up to 2 years.
+All of the perks have a valid period of 1 year, later on they'd have to be renewed.
+The book/ebook has no duration and has to happen once.

 I reserve the right to reject anything if I don't find it suitable, including but not limited to malign requests.